pennyether/contracts/README.md

 		- Tokens can be frozen (this will only happen during the CrowdSale).

 	- <a id="tokenlocker"></a>**Creates <a href="https://github.com/pennyether/contracts/tree/master/contracts/DividendTokenLocker.sol">`TokenLocker`</a>**:
-		- This contract will hold `10%` of the `totalSupply` of tokens after the CrowdSale ends.
-		- PennyEther can claim the `owedDividends`, but nothing else.
-We cannot burn or transfer these tokens.
+		- This contract holds PENNY Tokens, and allows `owner` to transfer tokens and/or collect accrued dividends of these tokens.
+		- Tokens "vest" linearly over a period defined by `comptroller`, which is hard-coded to use 600 days.
+Tokens cannot be transferred by `owner` unless they are vested.

 	- **Can initiate the CrowdSale, during which**:
 		- Tokens are frozen (cannot be transferred).
 		- `1 ETH` gets `1 Token` (minimum allowed is `0.000000001 ETH`)
-			- The first `20,000 ETH` will receive a `50%` bonus, on a linear scale.
+			- The first `bonusCap` Ether will receive a `50%` bonus, on a linear scale.
+			- Eg: If `bonusCap` is 10,000:
-			- Eg: The `1st ETH` will receive `~1.5 tokens`, the `10,000th ETH` will receive `~1.25 tokens`, the `20,000 ETH` will receive `~1 Token`.
+				- The `1st ETH` will receive `~1.5 tokens`
+				- The `5,000th ETH` will receive `~1.25 tokens`
+				- The `10,000th ETH` will receive `1 token`
 		- If `SoftCap` is not reached, all participants can collect a full refund by calling `.refund()`
-		- If `HardCap` is reached, the crowdsale ends.
+		- If `HardCap` is reached, the crowdsale ends immediately thereafter.

-	- After the crowdsale:
+	- <b>After the crowdsale</b>:
-		- `TokenLocker` and `CustodialWallet` tokens are minted, such that they each end with `10%` of `totalSupply`.
+		- `TokenLocker` is minted `20%` of all tokens, and the vesting starts.
 		- Participants end with `80%` of all tokens minted.
-		- No tokens can ever be minted again.
 		- Proceeds are distributed:
-			- `.5 * totalSupply * .9` wei is sent to `Treasury` as bankroll.
-This ensures all tokens can be burned for a full refund (`TokenLocker's` 10% of tokens are excluded.)
-			- 14 days of daily funding, `~30ETH`, are added to `Treasury`, ensuring a 2 week buffer period is in place.
+			- `capitalPct` of Ether raised is sent to the `Treasury` as Capital, to be used to bankroll contracts
+			- The remaining Ether raised is sent to `Owner Wallet`, to be used at the owners' discretion (salary, marketing, advertising, etc).

+	- <b>Raising additional capital</b>
-			- The remaining proceeds are sent to `CustodialWallet` as capital.
+		- If `Treasury`'s `capitalTarget` is above `capitalRaised`, the Comptroller will sell tokens @ `1 PENNY per 1 Ether`.
+The proceeds will be sent to `Treasury` as `capitalRaised`.
-		- Tokens can be burned.
-Burning `1 Token` will remove `.5 ETH` from `Treasury`'s bankroll, and refund the user that `.5 ETH`.
-It will also burn `.125 Tokens` from `TokenLocker`, to ensure `TokenLocker` always has 10% of `totalSupply`.
-			- Note: In the unlikely case that `Treasury` does not have sufficient funds to pay for burning all of a user's tokens, it will burn as many tokens as possible.
-The rest can be burned if/when `Treasury` gains a balance.
+		- When raising additional capital, more tokens are minted, and _everyone_'s ownership is diluted, including the owners'.
+This disincentivizes raising capital unless that capital can earn a return.

+	- Notes:
+		- All addresses are hard-coded.
+The addresses of the `treasury` and `token`, for example, cannot be changed.

-- <a id="treasury"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/Treasury.sol">**Treasury.sol**</a>: Holds the bankroll, pays dividends on demand.
+- <a id="treasury"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/Treasury.sol">**Treasury.sol**</a>: Manages capital and issues dividends on demand.
-	- Is able to fund `MainController` a limited amount per day.
-	- Allows `Comptroller` to tell `Treasury` to remove bankroll and send it to a user.
+	- Uses `Governance` to manage Capital
+		- A `Governance Request` can be created by the current `Admin`
+		- A `Request` specifies a `type`, `target`, `value`, and `reason`.
+		- A `Request` can be cancelled by the current `Admin` within 1 week.
+		- A `Request` can be executed (by anyone) if not cancelled within 1 week.

+	- There are four available `Governance Request` types.
+		- `SendCapitalRequest`, if executed, will send `value` Ether to the `target` contract.
+This Ether can later be recalled.
+		- `RecallCapitalRequest`, if executed, will recall _up to_ `value` Ether from `target`.
+It's possible that `target` has insufficient funds, in which case it should send back as much as possible.
+		- `DistributeCapitalRequest`, if executed, will send `Capital` directly to `profits`, allowing a dividend to be issued.
+		- `RaiseCapitalRequest` will increase the `capitalTarget` by `value`, allowing `Comptroller` to sell tokens.
+(This is unlikely to be needed in the foreseeable future, but is provided just in case)

-	- Allows anyone to trigger a dividend event by calling `.distributeToToken()`, provided `(Treasury balance) > (daily limit * 14)`.
+	- Allows anyone to call `.issueDividend()`, provided `profits` > 0.
+This sends `profits` to the `PENNY Token`
+	- Notes:
+		- `token` is hard-coded and cannot be changed.
+This ensures that `profits` always go to the expected `token`.
+		- `comptroller` is hard-coded and cannot be changed.
+This ensures that `capitalRaised` always increases when the `comptroller` raises capital.

 - <a id="registry"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/Registry.sol">**Registry.sol**</a>: This is how we upgrade all versioned contracts.
 	- Contains a `string => address` mapping of names to addresses.
+	- Most contracts internally use `registry.addressOf(str)` to get the address of another contract, eg `register.addressOf("ADMIN")` to get the current `Admin`.
-	- When a contract is upgraded, the mapping is changed.
-All depedendant contracts (`Treasury`, and anything below) will use the new addresses on subsequent calls.
+	- When a contract is redeployed, and the mapping is changed, all dependant contracts will thus start calling the _new_ version automatically.
-	- Only the owner wallet can change mappings.
+	- Only the `owner wallet` can change mappings.

-- <a id="maincontroller"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/MainController.sol">**MainController.sol**</a>: This contract keeps PennyEther running autonomously by overseeing all `GameControllers`.
+- <a id="taskmanager"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/TaskManager.sol">**TaskManager.sol**</a>: This contract keeps PennyEther running autonomously by incentivizing users to perform `Tasks` that pay a reward.
-	- It rewards users for calling functions that help the system, called `Tasks`:
-		- Starting a Penny Auction: Creates a new `Penny Auction` contract that will send all fees earned to `Treasury`
-		- Refreshing Penny Auctions:
-			- Causes all running Penny Auctions to send their accrued fees to `Treasury`
-			- For any auctions that are complete, pays the winner and moves the auction to *endedAuctions* so that another can be started in its place.
+	- This contract gets bankrolled just like a game would, but will never produce profits.
 	- When new types of games are added, this will be upgraded to provide additional rewards to ensure PennyEther remains autonomous.
-- <a href="https://github.com/pennyether/contracts/tree/master/contracts/PennyAuctionController.sol">**PennyAuctionController.sol**</a>: The `Game Controller` for Penny Auctions.
-It manages all running and ended PennyAuctions.
-To prevent copycats, this contract will be made open source after the ICO.
-Tests and the ABI are available in this repo.
+	- The following `Tasks` are available:
+		- Telling a `Bankrolled` contract to send its `profits` to `Treasury`.
+This pays a reward proportional to the amount of profits sent.
+This ensures profits will always get sent to `Treasury` in a timely fashion.
+		- Starting a MonarchyGame: Creates a new `MonarchyGame`, if possible, and pays a small fixed fee.
+This ensures there are always `MonarchyGame`s running.
+		- Refreshing Monarchy Games:
+			- Causes all running games to send their accrued fees to `MonarchyController`
+			- For any games that are complete, pays the winner and moves the game to *endedGames* so that another can be started in its place.
+	- Notes:
+		- This contract can only pay out a `dailyLimit` of rewards.
+This prevents a malicious `Admin` from draining the entire balance by setting very high `reward`s.
+		- This contract contains limits on the reward amounts.
+These limits may need to be adjusted as the price of Ether fluctuates.

+- <a href="https://github.com/pennyether/contracts/tree/master/contracts/common/Bankrollable.sol">**Bankrollable.sol**</a>: The base class for all game controllers.
+By simply inheriting this class, inhouse or 3rd-party developers can easily create contracts to be run on the PennyEther platform.
+	- This allows Ether to be easily sent and recalled (from a whitelist of addresses)
+	- Allows anyone to call `.sendProfits()`, which will send `balance - (bankrolled + collateral)` to _only_ the `Treasury`.
+By inheriting this class, `TaskManager` will automatically be able to reward users for calling `.sendProfits()`.
+	- Optionally ensures inheritors keep `collateral` from ever being sent.
+For example, `VideoPoker` maintains `credits` for users, and sets `collateral` to the amount of `credits` owed.
+If `.sendProfits()` is ever called, `Bankrollable` ensures those `credits` are never sent as profits.

-- <a href="https://github.com/pennyether/contracts/tree/master/contracts/InstaDice.sol">**InstaDice.sol**</a>: The `Game Controller` for InstaDice.
+- <a href="https://github.com/pennyether/contracts/tree/master/contracts/games/InstaDice.sol">**InstaDice.sol**</a>: The `Game Controller` for InstaDice.
+It is `Bankrollable`.
-	- Allows anyone to add bankroll (realistically, only PennyEther will do this)
 	- Allows users to send ETH in return for a chance at winning more.
+	- Uses the the transaction's `blockhash` to determine if a roll is a win or loss.
+	- Pays out the previous roll on the current roll.
+This saves a tremendous amount of gas.
+	- Allows the previous roll to be paid out manually.
+	- Enforces a maximum bet to ensure zero incentive for miners to cheat `blockhash`

+- <a href="https://github.com/pennyether/contracts/tree/master/contracts/games/VideoPoker.sol">**VideoPoker.sol**</a>: The `Game Controller` for VideoPoker.
+It is `Bankrollable`.
+	- This inherits `VideoPokerUtils.sol`, which contains `pure` functions that can draw and rank 5-card poker hands efficiently.
+	- Stores all game details.
+A game consists of an initial hand, a `draws` number, and a final hand.
+	- The initial hand is determined from the `bet` transaction's `blockhash`.
+	- The drawn hand is determined from the `draw` transaction's `blockhash`
+	- `Finalizing` will look at the final hand and `credit` the user on a win.
+	- Since `blockhash` is only available for 255 blocks, a user must `draw` or `finalize` within 255 blocks of `betting` or `drawing`, respectively.
+If they fail to do so, the `initial hand` or `draw hand` will be unavailabled.
+	- This contract sets the total `credits` as `collateral`, ensuring that even if all `bankroll` is removed, it will still have a balance to pay owed `credits`.

+- <a href="https://github.com/pennyether/contracts/tree/master/contracts/games/MonarchyController.sol">**MonarchyController.sol**</a>: The `Game Controller` for `MonarchyGame`s.
+It is `Bankrollable`.
+	- Allows `Admin` to set (and enable and disable) pre-defined game parameters called `definedGame`s.
+	- If `enabled` and unstarted, a `definedGame` can be started by anyone (typically the `TaskManager`), provided `MonarchyController` has a sufficient balance to start the game, and has not used its `dailyLimit`.
+	- When a game is created, its `collector` is permanently set to be `MonarchyController` -- that is, all overthrow fees will be sent back to this contract.
+	- `.refreshGames()` causes all active games to send their accrued fees.
+This also ends any games that are completed, and moves them to the `endedGames` array, allowing the `definedGame` to be started once again.
+	- Enforces a `dailyLimit` in how much can be spent starting games.
+This minimizes the damage if `Admin` becomes evil, or if games are somehow ending too quickly.

-- <a href="https://github.com/pennyether/contracts/tree/master/contracts/PennyAuctionFactory.sol">**PennyAuctionFactory.sol**</a>: A contact that can create `PennyAuction.sol` contract instances.
-This exists on its own for etherscan verification purposes, as well as to simplify to codebase.
+- <a href="https://github.com/pennyether/contracts/tree/master/contracts/games/MonarchyFactory.sol">**MonarchyFactory.sol**</a>: A contract that can create `MonarchyGame.sol` contract instances.
+This exists on its own for etherscan verification purposes, as well as to simplify the codebase.
+	- Will always set `MonarchyGame.collector` to `MonarchyFactory`.
+	- Fails gracefully if the contract is unable to be created.

-- <a id="pennyauction"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/PennyAuction.sol">**PennyAuction.sol**</a>: A new instance of this contract is created for each Penny Auction.
+- <a id="monarchygame"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/games/MonarchyGame.sol">**MonarchyGame.sol**</a>: A new instance of this contract is created for each MonarchyGame.
+	- Contains logic for running a game in a very gas-efficient manner.
+	- Sends `overthrow` fees to `collector`.
+	- Allows anyone to send the winnings to the winner, provided the game is completed.

 - <a href="https://github.com/pennyether/contracts/tree/master/contracts/CustodialWallet.sol">**CustodialWallet.sol**</a>: This contract essentially owns PennyEther, and uses a 2-tier cold wallet ownership structure.
 	- The `custodian` can make calls on behalf of this wallet.
 	- The `supervisor` (cold wallet) can:
-		- Obtain the balance of the contract
+		- Send balance of the contract to a recipient.
 		- Change the `custodian` (and must provide a new `supervisor` wallet)
 	- The `owner` (very cold wallet) can:
 		- Change the `supervisor` (and must provide a new `owner` wallet)

 ### Roles

 Since contracts interact with registered contracts quite frequently, we created inheritible classes for each, called **`roles`**.
+Together with the `Registry` this allows for simple role management and upgradability.

-- An example of this is <a href="https://github.com/pennyether/contracts/tree/master/contracts/Treasury.sol">`Treasury`</a> which inherits <a href="https://github.com/pennyether/contracts/tree/master/contracts/roles/UsingMainController.sol">`roles/UsingMainController`</a>.
+- An example of this is <a href="https://github.com/pennyether/contracts/tree/master/contracts/TaskManager.sol">`TaskManager`</a> which inherits <a href="https://github.com/pennyether/contracts/tree/master/contracts/roles/UsingMonarchyController.sol">`roles/UsingMonarchyController`</a>.
-- Whenever `Treasury` needs to get the address of the current `MainController`, it uses the inherited `getMainController()` method.
+- Whenever `TaskManager` needs to get the address of the current `MonarchyController`, it uses the inherited `getMonarchyController()` method, which returns an `IMonarchyController` interface.
-- Whenever it needs to ensure a call is from `MainController`, it uses the inherited `fromMainController()` function modifier.
-- `getMainController()` will return an `IMainController` object, which is an interface that defines what methods are available.
+- A common `role` is `UsingAdmin`, which provides a `.fromAdmin()` function modifier.
+Contracts that use this will automatically permission against the current `Admin`.
+- If the mapping for a `role` is changed in the `Registry`, it immediately takes effect accross all contracts that use that role.
+For example, if the `Admin` mapping in `Registry` is changed, this takes effect immediately in all contracts.
 - <a href="https://github.com/pennyether/contracts/tree/master/contracts/roles">`/contracts/roles`</a> contains all roles.
 - <a href="https://github.com/pennyether/contracts/tree/master/contracts/roles">`/contracts/interfaces`</a> contains the interfaces returned by the roles.